 What resolution should you stream at on Twitch?

 I strongly recommend that you stream at a Maximum of 864P60 at the 6000 bitrate limit, set to CBR.
-And this is assuming your internet is capable of it, and are at least an Affiliate.
-Not having transcoding can be bad for your channel, and will introduce buffering issues for users on slower connections, such as public WIFI or Mobile Networks with poor reception/high traffic.
+And this is assuming your internet is capable of it.
+Not having transcoding can be bad for your channel and will introduce buffering issues for users on slower connections, such as public WIFI or Mobile Networks with poor reception/high traffic.

 Keep your Audio Bitrate at a low-ish number – 160 Is Ideal